JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-03-adaptiveicon.md

 ## Wrap-up
 The launcher icon is one of the most important assets of your app and therefore it is key to make it look perfect on any device.
 Adaptive icons make that possible and also allow you to add a nice little extra touch to your app.

-If you've made it this far you should probably follow me on {% include link_twitter.html %}.
+If you've made it this far you should probably follow me on [Mastodon](https://androiddev.social/@Jeroenmols).
 Feel free to leave a comment below!